|Birthdate Range||Little League Age||Typical Division||Considerations|

 The following table outlines some general information of our baseball programs.
 More specific information can be found at each division’s link.

-If your child was born after April 30, 2006, baseball age is determined by your child's age as of August 31, 2017.
+Baseball age is determined by your child's age as of August 31, 2023.

 The season length and games (dates shown in table below are approximate only) will be finalized once the number of teams for each division is determined.
 Rainouts will not be rescheduled due to the lack of excess field availability.